Skip to Main Content

 Recap: Accessible Recreation on the Canalway - Wednesday Webinar #6

-Last week’s Wednesday Webinar featured an informative and inspiring presentation from New York Power Authority/NYS Canal Corporation representatives Darby Racey, Program Manager and Alyson Danielewicz, Supplier Diversity Program Manager, who shared with us new updates for the On the Canals program and the work being done to make recreation along New York’s canal system more inclusive and accessible for all.
+This week’s Wednesday Webinar featured Darby Racey and Alyson Danielewicz from the New York Power Authority/NYS Canal Corporation , who shared their work making recreation along New York’s canal system more inclusive and accessible for all.

 The On the Canals program, launched in 2020, has evolved from a one-time initiative during the pandemic into a transformative, statewide effort supporting outdoor recreation, small businesses, and community engagement.
 The program reimburses local providers—from municipalities to nonprofits—for offering free activities such as kayaking, painting, yoga, and guided tours, helping more New Yorkers experience the canal system firsthand.